himmAllRight/himmAllRight-source/resources/templates/md/posts/Updating-Pi-Cluster-With-Ansible.md

 :draft? false
 }

-With Ansible configured on the Pi cluster, it's time to get it to do something useful.
-When working with a clustered system, even simple tasks can become tedious and time consuming.
-Once such task is updating the system.
-While I could manually update each of the 3 pi nodes, it isn't really scalable with 10 or 30 nodes, let alone 100.
-Tools like Ansible, make doing tasks like updating clustered systems, trivial again.
+With Ansible configured on the Pi cluster, it is time to have it do something useful.
+When working with a clustered system, even the simplest tasks become tedious and time consuming.
+For example, updating the system.
+While I could manually update each of the 3 pi nodes, it is not scalable to 10 or 30 nodes, let alone hundreds or thousands.
+Tools like Ansible, make doing tasks such a supdating clustered systems, trivial again.
 In this post, I will walk through setting up an Ansible playbook to update my Pi cluster.

 <!-- more -->

 ### Hosts File
 The first task when using Ansible is to setup the `hosts` file.
 No, not the normal `/etc/hosts` file, but the *other* one *just* for Ansible, which can be found at `/etc/ansible/hosts`.
-Configuring the Ansible hosts file is fairly straight forward.
-Computer groups are defined using `[brackets]`, and computer ip/hostnames of the group are listed below.
+Configuring the Ansible hosts file is fairly straightforward.
+Groups of computers are defined using `[brackets]`, with computer ip/hostnames of the group are listed below.
 For example:

-One nice feature of group definitions, is that hierical structures can be constructed by using the `:child` suffix to create groups of groups..
-For example, for my [homelab](../../pages/homelab), I like to make an ansible hosts file that splits out my servers based on their distrobution, and then group those by their packaging type.
+A nice feature of group definitions is that hierical structures can be constructed using the `:child` suffix in order to create groups of groups.
+For example, for my [homelab](../../pages/homelab), I like to make an ansible hosts file that splits out my servers based on their distribution, and then group those by their packaging type.
 This makes it easier for me to do generic updates, which is what I mostly use ansible for (at this point).
 So, for example:

 ```
 [ubuntu]